pydoit/doit-tmp-doc/_sources/reference/index.rst.txt

         the act of collecting all task declarations with aim to get list of invocable tasks and targets.

     invokable target
-        the fact, that name of any of files specified in a task's "targets" can be used to invoke the task.
-Each file from "targets" is invokable.
+        the fact, that name of any of files specified in a task's `targets` can be used to invoke the task.
+Each file from `targets` is invokable.

     python-action
         action defined by means of python function and optionally positional and keyword arguments.